jasonaaronwilson/c-armyknife-lib/src-doc/terminal.md

 Append a terminal escape sequence to a buffer that turns on "italic" text.

+## @function term_draw_box

+Append the terminal escape sequences to a buffer that draws a box.

 ## @function term_move_cursor_absolute

 Append a terminal escape sequence to a buffer that instructs the